privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 ```

 #### Cancellation
-The `yivi server` knows an endpoint to delete sessions.
+The `irma server` knows an endpoint to delete sessions.
 This endpoint is being
 used to communicate session cancellation initiated by the user via this library.
-Communicating cancellation to the `yivi server` can be disabled by
+Communicating cancellation to the `irma server` can be disabled by
 setting the `cancel` option to `false` instead of an object.

 These are the accepted properties and their defaults for cancellation: